 GDC has action centers in Brazil, Colombia, Ghana, Mexico, and South Africa, and our coordinating office is located in the United States.
 Each country chapter is headed by two lead doctors that work closely with a multi-disciplinary advisory group.

-The Global Doctors for Choice approach
+Global Doctors for Choice Activities

 GDC conducts advocacy-training workshops for physicians and collaborators.
 Using customized training curricula that are adaptable to diverse local contexts, GDC teaches physicians how to develop strategies that will help them ensure access to quality reproductive health care in their respective countries.
 After training, GDC physician-advocates hone their new advocacy skills by participating in local reproductive health and justice advocacy initiatives.